Things to Do at Asmara Cathedral

 Tickets & Pricing

-Free entry for visitors, though donations are welcomed.
-Photography may require permission from church authorities
+Free entry, though donations are appreciated.
+Photography inside may require permission

 Best Time to Visit